Nagendra-UI/UI_Projects/README.md

 # UI_Projects
-Her some sample UI projects using HTM, CSS and Vanilla JavaScript
+Here some sample UI projects using HTML5, CSS3 and Vanilla JavaScript